Glossary of Key Terms

 Automatic Speech Recognition

-Automatic Speech Recognition (ASR), also known as voice recognition, is a technology where spoken words are recognized by the system for specific content.
+Automatic Speech Recognition (ASR) is a technology where spoken words are recognized by the system for specific content.
 ASR is used in IVR systems, smartphones, cars, computers, and televisions for commands or dictation.
-ASR is useful in the context of voice biometrics for recognizing and validating the content of spoken voice in text-dependent interactions.
+ASR is useful in the context of voice biometrics for recognizing and validating the content of spoken phrases in text-dependent interactions.

 Biometric / Voice Biometric